Home | Sports | Grade Schools | Academics | National Champs | Class of 75 Home |

 Graduated 1980/1981 (BS/MS Engineering) University of Washington.
 Worked in California, Washington DC, and Hanford.
 Kathy and I recently returned from a 7 year "tour" of Saudi Arabia with two small children in tow.
 Jared and Emery were both born in Yanbu Al-Sinaiyah.
 Jared will start Jason Lee Kindergarten this fall and AWANA.
 Our four grown children are well on their way with college degrees, one daughter married and the second to marry next September.
 How fun it is to start a family again!
 We recently enjoyed motorhoming for 46 days to Alaska where we fished with Dale Kruger ('75) and family.
 After our tenure in Saudi Arabia, the travel bug is in our blood...off to new adventures!

-Debbie Heaton photo to come Debbie Heaton
+Debbie Heaton Debbie Heaton

 I graduated from WSU in 1980 with a Bachelors in Nursing, married Duane Hawk, worked in Longview/Kelso Washington as a Public Health Nurse for 2 years.
 We quit our jobs, went on a 2,600 mile bicycle camping trip around the West, ending up with jobs in Reno, Nevada, in 1982.
 Duane and I divorced in 1986 and I returned to college at University of Nevada, Reno to earn my MA as a marriage and family therapist in 1989.
 I married Rory Lamp (hence last name Heaton-Lamp; yes I did choose this name) and we moved to Elko, Nevada, where he is a wildlife biologist for the State of NV.
 I worked as a college counselor for the local college (Great Basin College) for 5 years and at the local Mental Health Clinic until we had our first child, Kelsey (now 13).
 I quit my full time job and began my private practice as a marriage and family therapist working part time over the last 13 years.
 We also have a second child, Amelia, who is now almost 11.
 Life is pretty wonderful and full with our children and their activities (destination imagination, junior leadership, dance, soccer, etc) and our hobbies such as tennis, camping, soccer coaching (AYSO), gardening, home renovation, and trying to improve a school district (another story).
 I have not been to Richland for about 15 years.